 Thankfully, minimalist meal planning does just that: it declutters your pantry and your fridge.
 It streamlines the entire meal planning process.

-What I discovered how to apply minimalism to our food, not only did we start saving money, but my stress level around preparing food and grocery shopping also dropped dramatically.
+When I discovered how to apply minimalism to our food, not only did we start saving money, but my stress level around preparing food and grocery shopping also dropped dramatically.

 What mom doesn’t want less stress?!